ymcui/Chinese-LLaMA-Alpaca/README_EN.md

 - It may produce unpredictable harmful content and content that does not conform to human preferences and values.
 - Due to computing power and data issues, the training of the related models is not sufficient, and the Chinese understanding ability needs to be further improved.
 - There is no online interactive demo available for now (Note: users can still deploy it locally themselves).

+## FAQ

+##### Q1: Why can't you release the complete model weights?

+A: This question has been emphasized repeatedly before.
+The open source license for the LLaMA model does not allow us to do so, so related derivative work is seeking ways to bypass the restrictions.
+Please believe that we set up so many steps not to increase everyone's workload, but because of objective circumstances.
+After Facebook fully opens up the weights, we will release the complete model and directly loadable quantized models as soon as possible.
+During this period, we will also closely monitor other LLaMA-related repositories to see if there are better methods.

+##### Q2: Will there be versions of 13B, 33B, and 65B in the future?

+A: We cannot guarantee this at this time.

+##### Q3: The model doesn't perform well on some tasks!

+A: There are several possible reasons: 1) LLaMA itself has limited support for Chinese, and most related derivative work is pre-trained/finetuned directly on the original version, while we have taken a more bold strategy - expanding the Chinese vocabulary, which may further exacerbate the problem of insufficient Chinese training, but whether it is beneficial for subsequent pre-training in the long run remains to be seen over time; 2) the quality of instruction data needs to be further improved; 3) there is still a lot of room for adjustment in training time, hyperparameters, etc.; 4) there is no RLHF; 5) the Q4 quantization may cause a decrease in performance, so you can try loading the FP16 model, which is relatively better (but slower).

+##### Q4: Why expand the vocabulary?
+Can't you just pre-train the original LLaMA with Chinese data?

+A: The original LLaMA model's vocabulary size is 32K, mainly trained on English (see the [LLaMA paper](https://arxiv.org/abs/2302.13971v1) for more details), and support for multiple languages is not particularly ideal (you can compare the vocabulary size of the multilingual classic model XLM-R, which is 250K).
+Preliminary statistics show that the LLaMA vocabulary contains very few Chinese characters, so when cutting the words, the Chinese words are cut into smaller pieces, requiring multiple byte tokens to form a complete Chinese character, which leads to a decrease in information density.
+For example, in the model with the expanded vocabulary, a single Chinese character tends to be cut into one token, while in the original LLaMA, it may require 2-3 tokens to combine into one Chinese character, significantly reducing the efficiency of encoding and decoding.

 ## Acknowledgements